OscillateLabsLLC/ovos-mac/README.md

-poetry install --without padatious # Or just poetry install if you want Padatious poetry shell ovos-messagebus & # Keep the message bus running in the background, no need to shut it down and spin it up each time ovos-dinkum-listener & # There's a known issue with the pyaudio mic plugin on Mac, so we start this manually.
+poetry install --without padatious # Or just poetry install if you want Padatious poetry shell ovos-messagebus & # Keep the message bus running in the background, no need to shut it down and spin it up each time ./startup.sh
-# If ovos-dinkum-listener fails, start it again until it succeeds.
-./startup.sh
 ```